Modified from original post on 1/10/2019 on Zoot580.blogspot.com

 I thought about this for years, and I mean YEARS.
-I eventually came to the self affirmation that I was NOT ashamed of who and what I am.
-But during this lengthy “talk with myself” I also realized that I have failed to embrace my place of origin.
+I eventually came to the self affirmation that I was NOT ashamed of who and what I was.
+But during this lengthy “talk with myself” I also realized that I had failed to embrace my place of origin.

 Unfortunately, because of the slave trade and subsequent years, records weren’t appropriately maintained of and for black people, if created at all.
 There is little documentation of what happened to my family and anyone that was taken from them while serving on someone’s plantation.
 Even after we were granted freedom and a life of our own, no sincere efforts were made to secure and pass down vital information to help generations to come.
 Something to preserve the family history and maintain its legacy.
 The average African American can trace back to their Great-Great (and maybe another “Great”) ascendant, but rarely further.

 I look at the Family Crests and other keepsakes found in the homes of those of European descent, taking you on a journey through generations of people in different occupations, lifestyles, faiths, etc. Fascinating.